.600 Nitro Express

-The .600 Nitro Express is a large bore Nitro Express rifle cartridge developed by W.J.
-Jeffery & Co for the purpose of hunting large game such as elephant.
+The .600 Nitro Express (15.7×76mmR) is a large bore Nitro Express rifle cartridge developed by W. J. Jeffery & Co. for the purpose of hunting large game.

 Design

 The .600 Nitro Express is a slightly tapered walled, rimmed, centerfire rifle cartridge designed for use in single-shot and double rifles.

 The cartridge fires a .620 in diameter, 900 gr projectile with three powder loadings: the standard being 100 gr of cordite at a muzzle velocity of 1850 ft/s; a 110 gr loading which generates a muzzle velocity of 1950 ft/s; and a 120 gr loading which generates a muzzle velocity of 2050 ft/s.

-Because of the recoil forces generated by this cartridge, rifles chambered in it typically weigh up to 16 lb.
+To handle the recoil forces generated by this cartridge, rifles chambered in it typically weigh up to 16 lb.

 Dimensions

 History

-The .600 Nitro Express was developed by London gunmakers W.J.
-Jeffery & Co.
-Sources vary about the date of its introduction, although it would seem in 1900 the first .600 Nitro Express rifle was produced by W.J.
-Jeffery & Co, a 15 lb double barrelled hammer rifle.
+The .600 Nitro Express was developed by London gunmakers W. J. Jeffery & Co.
+Sources vary about the date of its introduction, although it would seem in 1900 the first .600 Nitro Express rifle was produced by W. J. Jeffery & Co., a 15 lb double barrelled hammer rifle.
 Jefferys produced around seventy rifles in .600 Nitro Express in four actions, double barrelled hammer break-open, single barrelled break-open, falling block and double barrelled break-open with and without ejectors.

 Until the introduction of the .700 Nitro Express in 1988, the .600 Nitro Express was the most powerful commercially available hunting rifle cartridge in the world.
-Aside from W.J.
-Jeffery & Co, several gunmakers have and continue to offer rifles chambering this .600 Nitro Express, although in 2009 it was estimated by Holland & Holland that only around one hundred .600 Nitro Express rifles had ever been produced to that time.
+Aside from W. J. Jeffery & Co., several gunmakers have made and continue to offer rifles chambering this .600 Nitro Express, although in 2009 it was estimated by Holland & Holland that only around one hundred .600 Nitro Express rifles had ever been produced in that time.